JavaScript is required

 The polyglots who successfully maintain several languages all have one thing in common: they've integrated their languages into their hobbies and interests.
 If you love cooking, following food content in multiple languages makes maintenance feel less like work.

-Anyway, if you want to make immersion learning actually practical, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in your target language.
+Anyway, if you want to maintain your language learning process through immersion, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles in your target language.
 Makes the whole process way smoother than constantly switching to a dictionary.
 There's a 10-day free trial if you want to check it out.